dennisthekin/QR-code-component/README.md

 ### What I learned

-- Learnt how to position elements using position absolute
+- How to position elements using position absolute

 ### Useful resources